Kong/docs.konghq.com/app/plugins/prometheus.md

 #### Reading metrics into Prometheus

-Metrics are availble on the admin API at `/metrics` endpoint:
+Metrics are availble on the Admin API at `http://localhost:8001/metrics` endpoint.
+Note the URL to the Admin API will be specific to your installation.

+Here is an example of output you could expect from the `/metrics` endpoint:

 ```bash
 $ curl http://localhost:8001/metrics